 - Depending on the number of products in your store, you can disable the lazy load option.
 If you are not using lazy load then the filter dropdowns will only show options relating to the products in the current table.

 - If you can't disable lazy load, you could create a custom taxonomy and use this as a filter instead.
 For example, if you are listing clothing products in a table and want to add a categories filter for the clothing categories only, then you could create a 'Clothing' taxonomy and add each sub-category that you need to be able to filter by.
 You can then add a filter dropdown for this taxonomy, instead of using the actual categories filter.

 Can I control the order of the items in the filter dropdown?

 Most types of filter are ordered alphabetically and there are no options to change them.
 If you're using the filters to list something where alphabetical sorting isn't appropriate (e.g. dates), then you could add numbers before each item to control the order.
 For example, if you're using categories to filter by month, then you could name your categories '01 - January', '02 - February', and so on.

 The only exception is attribute filters, which are sorted in a different way.
 Please see the separate instructions about ordering attribute filters in the product table.

-The filters are displayed above the table by default, but if you have positioned the search box below the table then the filters will appear below the table.
-You can also set them to display above and below the table.
+The filters are displayed above the table by default, but if you have positioned the search box below the table then the filters will also appear below the table.

 Can I list categories and sub-categories as separate filter dropdowns?